jmikola/jmikola.github.io/source/_posts/2015-03-10-next-gen-mongodb-php-driver.md

 ---
-title: Introducing the Next-generation MongoDB PHP Driver
+title: Designing the New PHP and HHVM MongoDB Drivers
 tags:
     - mongodb
     - php
+    - hhvm
-disqus_identifier: 54d298fa3ba4928904f6c94e
+disqus_identifier: 54ff4821be0bccf640b67800
 draft: true
 ---
 > In the beginning [Kristina][kchodorow] created the MongoDB PHP driver.
 Now the